 Just in time for the last Friday of November, Black Friday is upon us again this year.
-Originally invented in the USA, it is also becoming increasingly popular in Europe.
-In recent years, sales have increased not only on Black Friday, but also on the following Cyber Monday.
-E-commerce merchants in particular take advantage of these special sales days and make huge profits.
+Initially invented in the USA, it is also becoming increasingly popular in Europe.
+Recently, sales have increased not only on Black Friday, but also on the following Cyber Monday.
+E-commerce merchants, in particular, take advantage of these special sales days and make massive profits.
 For example, according to the web portal onlinemarketing.de, as many electronic devices were bought on Black Friday in 2020 as in any other average month (!).
-So it’s time for e-commerce merchants to prepare for this run.
-In this article, we present you a 10-point preparation plan and a checklist that will ensure that nothing can go wrong.
+So, it’s time for e-commerce merchants to prepare for this run.
+This article presents you with a 10-point preparation plan and a checklist to ensure nothing can go wrong.

 1. A good plan is always important

-One thing is certain: like every year before, the sales figures on the Black Friday weekend will rise again.
+One thing is sure: like every year before, the sales figures on the Black Friday weekend will rise again.
 So make sure you get your piece of the cake!
 Plan marketing and social media campaigns and the necessary budget as early as possible.
 If available, use data and evaluations from previous years and draw conclusions about this year’s business.
-Evaluate new product trends and don’t shy away from looking at the competition, whose ideas you may do adapt for yourself.
+Evaluate new product trends, and be bold in looking at the competition, whose ideas you may adapt for yourself.

 2. Black Friday – The stress test for your systems

-Make sure that your website can stand pressure.
-Too many hits within a short period of time can have a significant impact on performance and, in the worst case, lead to system crashes.
+Make sure that your website can stand the pressure.
+Too many hits within a short time can significantly impact performance and, in the worst case, lead to system crashes.
 Technical problems on such an important sales day for you and your customers are more annoying!
 Therefore, test your systems thoroughly in advance with tools like PageSpeed Insights, GTmetrix or WebPageTest.
 Sebastian Mews, Head of Online Marketing at eClear AG, explains how important this is: “Amazon examined the impact of page speed on the conversion rate for its shop years ago and found out: Just 100 milliseconds less loading time leads to 1% more conversions!”